fabiocav/azure-content/articles/app-service-mobile/app-service-mobile-dotnet-backend-how-to-use-server-sdk.md

 You will need to provide your own logic for determining if a user should be signed in.
 For example, you might check against salted and hashed passwords in a database.
 In the example below, the `isValidAssertion()` method is responsible for these checks and is defined elsewhere.

 The custom authentication is exposed by creating a new ApiController and exposing register and login actions like the one below.
 The client can attempt login by collecting the relevant information from the user and submitting an HTTPS POST to the API with the user information in the body.
-Once that information is validated, a token can be issued using the `MobileAppLoginHandler.CreateToken()` method.
+Once that information is validated, a token can be issued using the `AppServiceLoginHandler.CreateToken()` method.

 An example login action might be: